History of the United States Marine Corps: A new amphibious mission

 Between the world wars, the Marine Corps was headed by Major General John A. Lejeune, another popular commandant.
 The Marine Corps was searching for an expanded mission after World War I. It was used in France as a junior version of the army infantry, and Marines realized that was a dead end.
 In the early 20th century they had acquired the new mission of police control of Central American countries partly occupied by the US.
 That mission became another dead end when the nation adopted a "Good Neighbor Policy" toward Latin America, and renounced further invasions.
 The corps needed a new mission, one distinct from the army.
 It found one: it would be a fast-reacting, light infantry fighting force carried rapidly to far off locations by the navy.
 Its special role was amphibious landings on enemy-held islands, but it took years to figure out how to do that.
 The Mahanian notion of a decisive fleet battle required forward bases for the navy close to the enemy.
 After the Spanish–American War the Marines gained the mission of occupying and defending those forward bases, and they began a training program on Culebro Island, Puerto Rico.
-The emphasis at first was on defending the forward base against enemy attack; they would be like the Turks who in 1915 inflicted 250,000 casualties on the British, Australian and New Zealand invaders of Gallipoli, forcing their withdrawal.
+The emphasis at first was on defending the forward base against enemy attack.

 As early as 1900 the Navy's General Board considered building advance bases for naval operations in the Pacific and the Caribbean.
-The Marine Corps was given this mission in 1920, but the challenge was to avoid another disaster like Gallipoli.
+The Marine Corps was given a defensive mission in 1920.
 The conceptual breakthrough came in 1921 when Major "Pete" Ellis wrote "Advanced Base Operations in Micronesia" a secret 30,000-word manifesto that proved inspirational to Marine strategists and highly prophetic.
 To win a war in the Pacific, the Navy would have to fight its way through thousands of miles of ocean controlled by the Japanese—including the Marshall, Caroline, Marianas and Ryukus island groups.
 If the Navy could land Marines to seize selected islands, they could become forward bases.
 Ellis argued that with an enemy prepared to defend the beaches, success depended on high-speed movement of waves of assault craft, covered by heavy naval gunfire and attack from the air.
 He predicted the decision would take place on the beach itself, so the assault teams would need not just infantry but also machine gun units, light artillery, light tanks, and combat engineers to defeat beach obstacles and defenses.
 Assuming the enemy had its own artillery, the landing craft would have to be specially built to protect the landing force.
-The failure at Gallipoli came because the Turks could easily reinforce the specific landing sites.
-The Japanese would be unable to land new forces on the islands under attack.
+With American naval control, the Japanese would be unable to land new forces on the islands under attack.